 Next public meeting: November 15, 2019, Location TBD.

-Meeting agendas include time for public comment.
+Meetings provide opportunity for public comment.
 If you would like to address the Board, please view guidelines for public comment.

 Alternate formal request

-In compliance with the Americans with Disabilities Act (ADA), the board will provide PDF documents on this page in an alternate format upon request.
+In compliance with the Americans with Disabilities Act (ADA), the Board will provide PDF documents on this page in an alternate format upon request.
 Please contact David Wortman at firstname.lastname@example.org.

-The food footprint documents are now posted on the Oregon Department of Environmental Quality website.
-These studies summarize existing product footprinting literature regarding the environmental impacts of a variety of foods - some of which are produced in Oregon and others not produced here but consumed in significant qualtities in Oregon.
+Food footprint documents are posted on the Oregon DEQ website.
+These studies summarize existing product footprinting literature regarding the environmental impacts of a variety of foods - some of which are produced in Oregon, and others not produced here but consumed in significant quantities in Oregon.
 This information may be helpful to producers and purchasers working to reduce environmental impacts of foods.
-To understand the context and parameters of this project, begin your exploration with the project Forward.
+To understand the context and parameters of this project, begin your exploration with the project Foreward.